Refrizor/Refrizor/README.md

 * Currently enrolled in an IBM program to obtain a professional full-stack software developer certificate
 * Working on Inferris (one of my largest projects yet!)

+## Projects
+* [Server Tracker](https://github.com/Refrizor/server-tracker_v1) (v1) is an uptime and player-session tracker built with a TypeScript REST API and a Spigot plugin for Minecraft server networks.
+* [Inferris Rewrite v2](https://github.com/Refrizor/inferris-rewrite-v2) is a Java plugin that consumes a REST API using Retrofit, Jackson, Guice (DI), and Caffeine (TTL caching).
+* [timetools-gui](https://github.com/Refrizor/timetools-gui) is a lightweight Java Swing GUI for generating and parsing Unix epoch timestamps for sysadmin workflows.
+* [oaqjp-final-project-emb-ai](https://github.com/Refrizor/oaqjp-final-project-emb-ai) is a course capstone that parses ML model API responses to classify emotion predictions and confidence scores.

 ## Goals (2026)

 * Continue leveling up in modern JS/TS and React-based app development